IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 # ReadMe

 Each module must come with a ReadMe Markdown file that outlines what the module contains and 'how' it can be used.
-Its primary compunonts are in order:
+Its primary components are in order:

 - A title with a reference to the primary resource in Start Case followed by the primary resource namespace e.g., <code>Key Vaults `[Microsoft.KeyVault/vaults]`</code>.
 - A short description